-Wellness Center Buildings 1 and 2 shall be constructed within 12 years of the final approval of the Coastal Development Permit for the project, and prior to the construction of Office Park Buildings on Lots 4, 5, and 6.
+All Wellness Center Buildings 1 and 2 with a minimum of 57 bedrooms shall be constructed within 12 years of the final approval of the Coastal Development Permit for the project, and prior to the construction of Office Park Buildings on Lots 5 and 6.
 If constructed at different times, Wellness Center Building 2 shall be constructed prior to Wellness Center Building 1.

 Construction of all remaining aspects of the project shall be completed within 15 years (May 2030) of the final approval of the Coastal Development Permit for the project.
-If fewer than the approved number of buildings have been built on the North Parcel at the end of the 15 year development term, rights to develop undeveloped land within the approved development footprint (parking and building footprints) on the North Parcel under the approved permits shall expire.
+If fewer than the approved number of buildings have been built on the North Parcel at the end of the 15-year development term, rights to develop undeveloped land within the approved development footprint (parking and building footprints) on the North Parcel under the approved permits shall expire.